just-nilux/Icarus/docs/research/support_resistance_zones.md

 ## Questiones and Expected Answers
 1. What are the characteristic of each clustering algo?

-    Example Output: HDS, VDS, Number of members, Number of Cluster and Retest-Ratio:
+    Example Output: HDS, VDS, Number of members, Number of Cluster and Number of Retest:
     * The algorithm x generally have higher VDS score it might be used to make less precise but more reliable predictions about price action.
     * The algorithm y generally have lower HDS, it may indicate to not to use a cluster that is too far away in the past
     * The algorithm z has generally high number of clusters, it may indicate that this algo has false positives but it also makes sense to consult to it when we need a basis for the future price action prediction.
 Because it emits a lot of cluster and one of them may become true